 By Nancy Clement & Dawn Clement

-There are numerous web sites whose sole purpose is to help you find the best deal on textbooks.
+There are numerous web sites where the sole purpose is to help you find the best deal on textbooks.
 Some are commercial sites, such as eCampus (www.ecampus.com) and Amazon (www.amazon.com).
 Amazon has a special section just for textbooks and up to 90% savings on used textbooks!
-Other sites, such as Campus Books (www.campusbooks.com) and BigWords (www.bigwords.com) are actually elaborate search engines that compare prices at other Web Sites.
+Other sites, such as Campus Books (www.campusbooks.com) and BigWords (www.bigwords.com), are actually elaborate search engines that compare prices at other Web Sites.
 Both of these sites will also assist students in selling their textbooks at the end of the semester by using the search engine to find the best prices.

 Commercial web sites usually include a section for students to buy and sell textbooks directly to each other.
 This process is referred to as “book swapping.”
-In addition to the book-swapping sections of the commercial web sites (eCampus has a book swap section), there are also non-commercial sites that offer free book-swap services.
+In addition to the book-swapping sections of the commercial web sites, (eCampus has a book swap section), there are also non-commercial sites that offer free book-swap services.
 Worth checking out is Campus Book Swap www.campusbookswap.com), which is sponsored by PIRG.

 College students, and their parents, have enough to worry about, without adding the stress of wondering how they are going to pay for their textbooks.
 Invest a little time in shopping around, and it can really pay off for you and your wallet!

 Nancy and Dawn have been writing the Dollar-Wi$e Diva column for three years, the information and links are current, except PIRG.org was listed as being under maintenance temporarily.
 Dawn no longer writes the column, and Nancy was happily surprised to realize it’s the third Anniversary of the column.
 For questions or comments, please contact Nancy at 619-589-6139 or Dollar-wiseDiva@Cox.net.